Forms required by Texas A&M College of Dentistry are found on the College's Graduate Studies intranet page under Current Students - Forms.

 Thesis or Dissertation Defense

 Candidates in MS or PhD programs who complete the required courses and an approved thesis or dissertation will perform a public presentation of their research and take a comprehensive oral examination.
 The thesis/dissertation committee is the examining committee.
 In these examinations, the student will be given an opportunity to show mastery of a given field of learning, acquaintance with methods of research, and evidence of independent thought.
 The oral examination will be conducted by the committee and may consist of two parts: (1) questions related to course work, clinical procedures, etc., and (2) in-depth queries concerning the research and thesis/dissertation.
 The research mentor, chair of the thesis/dissertation committee, and the program director share responsibilities in advising the student regarding pertinent information concerning all aspects of the examination.
-More details regarding the thesis or dissertation defense may be found in Thesis/Dissertation 101.
+More details regarding the thesis or dissertation defense may be found in the OGAPS Thesis Manual.

 Continuous Enrollment Policy